You could rightly think we’ve gone mad when we say the Husky dog is like a cat.

 Don’t upset Mother Nature’s balance by washing away all her hard work.

-We chose this Rocco and Roxie shampoo, amongst other reasons because it contains Argan oil.
+We chose Rocco & Roxie amongst other reasons because it contains lemongrass oil.

-So what’s so good about Rocco and Roxie conditioning shampoo?
+So what’s so good about Rocco & Roxie?

 That said the scent is clean and light, so it won’t leave your all-action Husky smelling like a basket of roses.